November 27, 2022 by Karl Tessendorf

 More eggnog inspiration: Create Some Christmas Flair with an Eggnog Martini

 A good old-fashioned frosty winter needs a cocktail that’s not going to back down when things get blustery.
 A cocktail that’s seen it all, done it all, and was literally named after the phrase, ‘they don’t make them like they used to’.
 Yes, the Old Fashioned is one winter whiskey cocktail you can always count on.
 It’s a classic blend of whiskey, sugar, and bitters that hits all the right soul-warming spots.

 3. Classic Manhattan

 Manhattan is no stranger to icy winters, so it makes sense that the iconic Manhattan cocktail thrives in the cold.
-Rye whiskey takes centre stage here and brings a spicy, peppery character to the drink.
+Rye whiskey takes center stage here, and brings a spicy, peppery character to the drink.
 It’s supported by sweet vermouth and a shake of bitters for balance.
-It’s a rye whiskey winter cocktail that’s been with us since the late 1800s and it’ll be around for many winters to come.
+It’s a rye whiskey winter cocktail that’s been with us since the 1800s, and it’ll be around for many winters to come.

 The Penicillin is a slow-sipping, heart-warming cocktail.
 It uses a blend of Scotch whisky and lemon juice that’s sweetened with a feisty ginger-honey syrup.
 It’s topped with a float of smoky Islay single malt and garnished with candied ginger.
 It’s a complex cocktail that’ll tickle your tastebuds, soothe your throat and warm you from the inside out.